Are the online programs the same as the campus programs?

 What learning management system does Saint Mary's use?

-The learning management system is called Engage and can be accessed here.
+The learning management system is called Canvas and can be accessed here.

 What if I need help or support during the program?